WeblateOrg/weblate/docs/faq.rst

 I get "Lock Error" quite often while translating
 ------------------------------------------------

-This is usually caused by concurent updates to fulltext index.
-In case you are running multithreaded server (eg. mod_wsgi), this happens quite often.
+This is usually caused by concurrent updates to fulltext index.
+In case you are running multi threaded server (eg. mod_wsgi), this happens quite often.
 For such setup it is recommended to enable :setting:`OFFLOAD_INDEXING`.

 .. seealso:: :ref:`fulltext`